 Port Washington is a tiny village located in the state of Ohio.
 With a population of 545 people and just one neighborhood, Port Washington is the 659th largest community in Ohio.
-Port Washington has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Port Washington was built prior to World War II, making it one of the older and more historic villages in the country.

-When you are in Port Washington, you'll notice that it is more blue-collar than most other communities in America.
-49.64% of Port Washington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Port Washington is a village of construction workers and builders, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Port Washington who work in office and administrative support (11.87%), healthcare (6.83%), and sales jobs (5.40%).
+Port Washington is a blue-collar town, with 50.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Port Washington is a village of production and manufacturing workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Port Washington who work in healthcare (9.02%), office and administrative support (8.24%), and sales jobs (5.88%).

 Also of interest is that Port Washington has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small village, Port Washington doesn't have a public transportation system that people use for their commute.
+Port Washington is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Port Washington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Washington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Port Washington include German, English, Irish, Dutch, and Italian.
+Important ancestries of people in Port Washington include German, English, Italian, Dutch, and Irish.

 The most common language spoken in Port Washington is English.
 Other important languages spoken here include Italian and Polish.